eversinc33/eversinc33.github.io/content/posts/avoiding-direct-syscall-instructions.md

 ## Retrieve syscalls with HellsGate

 Another technique that is widely used to retrieve syscall numbers, in order to invoke unhooked syscalls is HellsGate by @smelly__vx and @am0nsec.
 You basically traverse the [`PEB` structure](https://malwareandstuff.com/peb-where-magic-is-stored/), until you reach the module list, get `NTDLL.DLL`'s base address and then traverse its [`Export Address Table`](https://dev.to/wireless90/exploring-the-export-table-windows-pe-internals-4l47) until you find the desired function.
-Then, all that is left is to extract the syscall number from that function and you have everything you need to call that syscall directly.
+Then, all that is left is to extract the syscall number from that function and you have everything you need to call that syscall directly, by using a syscall stub like above.

-The retrieved syscall number is then inserted into a syscall stub like the following:

 You can read the paper at the [Vx-Underground Github](https://github.com/vxunderground/VXUG-Papers/tree/main/Hells%20Gate), which explains it more in-depth.

-Luckily, [zimawhit3](https://github.com/zimawhit3/HellsGateNim) already implemented HellsGate in Nim, so I didn't have to port my C++ implementation to Nim.
+Luckily, [zimawhit3](https://github.com/zimawhit3/HellsGateNim) already implemented HellsGate in Nim.
 His implementation additionally uses [API Hashing](https://www.ired.team/offensive-security/defense-evasion/windows-api-hashing-in-malware).

 However, with HellsGate the same problem arises, since the assembly stubs that are populated with the retrieved syscall numbers also use the direct `syscall` instruction to invoke the syscall.

 ## Make it bounce!

 To make my syscalls seem more legit, I adjusted HellsGate, by simply replacing all `syscall` instructions with a trampoline jump - in this case a `JMP` instruction that jumps to the location of a `syscall` instruction located in `NTDLL.DLL`.
 This makes the syscalls seem more legit, as they originate from `NTDLL.DLL` and also avoids leaving any `syscall` instructions in the resulting binary.
 This technique is nothing new though, and was described e.g. in a [blog post by @passthehashbrowns](https://passthehashbrowns.github.io/hiding-your-syscalls).
 In fact, I later found out that this is what [SysWhispers3](https://klezvirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/) and [NimlineWhispers3](https://github.com/klezVirus/NimlineWhispers3) ended up using as a remediation (well...).
-However, I still see it as a way to improve HellsGate and make the resulting payload be more unique.
+However, I still see it as a way to improve HellsGate.

 Thanks to Nim's ability to write inline assembly, implementing this was a breeze: